IAmRGroot/ros2_pepper/README.md

 # Disclaimer

 This repo is not maintained.
-It is used as a base for my master thesis (https://github.com/Robert16296/Pepper-Dev).
+It is used as a base for my master thesis.
 Updated instructions for this version can also be found on that repo.

 Changes